LOADING ...

 The six men got life and fifteen years on they're still in jail

-Another six years, another appeal, set of judiciary
+Another six years, appeal, another set of judiciary

 To uphold the original convictions as safe and